- Page 1 Fujifilm X70

 What is the Fujifilm X70?

-It’s great for those who don’t have the budget for the X100T, but of course it comes with some trade-offs for the cheaper price and smaller body.
+If you’re looking for a compact, fixed lens backup to your main camera, it’s still worth considering second-hand Fujifilm X70s.
+They’re potentially strong options for those who don’t have the budget for an X100, but come with some trade-offs for the cheaper price and smaller body.
 There’s no viewfinder, and the 28mm wide-angle lens won’t be to everyone’s taste.

 Related: Best camera 2016